And how we’re working on a 5th: Pet Tech for Dog Health!

 - Non-Invasive White Blood Cell Monitoring: Millions of people battling immune diseases are subject to regular blood draws – an uncomfortable, time consuming, and risky procedure.
 Leuko Labs is developing a non-invasive monitoring system, using computer vision for at-home testing by visualizing the small blood vessels in the finger.
 How cool is that?

 We can’t wait to apply computer vision to be able to advance pet health for the 900 million dogs worldwide – in fact, we are actively building the DIG labs app, a quick, handy 10-second wellness check!
-Sign up here to be one of the first to try!

-Interested in diving into the deep end on Computer Vision?
+Interested in diving into the deep end on about Computer Vision?
 Visit and follow our tech blog where we love to geek out on all things machine learning and science.